 The Tomb of Nefertari

-Referred to as QV66, Nefertari’s tomb is among the most spectacular, lavishly,y and beautifully decorated tombs in the Valley of the Queens.
+They are referred to as QV66.
+Nefertari's tomb is among the most spectacular, lavishly, and beautifully decorated tombs in the Valley of the Queens.
 The tomb was first discovered in 1904 by Ernesto Schiaparelli.
 It has a long staircase beginning from the entrance and ends in a hall that is 17x17.5 feet big.
-The hall contains an arock-cutt bench and cavetto cornice to keep funerary items.
+The auditorium contains a rock-cut bench and cavetto cornice to keep funerary items.

-QV 66 resembles a house and has an intimacy that is rarely found in ancient Egyptian tombs.
-There are pictures from the queen’s life and her journey through the hereafter.
-Also, the walls of the burial chamber have poetry which was written by Ramesses II for his beloved wife.
-Since Nefertari was not a Pharaoh, her tomb QV 66 does not contain any images from her daily life.
-Also, the text found on the walls was restricted to some verses from the Book of the Dead.
+Q.V.
+66 resembles a house and has an intimacy rarely found in ancient Egyptian tombs.
+It contains pictures of the queen's life and her journey through the hereafter.
+The burial chamber's walls also have poetry written by Ramesses II for his beloved wife.
+Since Nefertari was not a Pharaoh, her tomb Q.V.
+66 contains no images from her daily life.
+The text on the walls was restricted to verses from the Book of the Dead.

-Unfortunately,y the tomb was robbed of all its treasures in the ancient past.
-The mummy and sarcophagus of Nefertari were stolen as well.
-Some pieces of the mummy which were found at the tomb are on display at Turin in the Egyptian Museum.
-The tomb of Nefertari was opened to the public in the year 1995 but was again closed in 2003 due to preservation work.
+Unfortunately, the tomb was robbed of all its treasures in the ancient past.
+The mummy and coffin of Nefertari were stolen as well.
+Some pieces of the mummy found at the tomb are displayed at Turin in the Egyptian Museum.
+The tomb of Nefertari was opened to the public in 1995 but was again closed in 2003 due to preservation work.
 People on specialized tours, however, are still allowed with special permits.
-Even the limited numbers of tourists have an impact on the surface of the tomb's paintings.
+Even the limited numbers of tourists impact the surface of the tomb's paintings.
 Their moist, bacteria-laden breath causes mold to grow on the surface.
 The tomb is, after all, a closed environment.
-Thus, to preserve its airtight status no visitors are allowed into the tomb itself.
+Thus, no visitors are allowed into the tomb to preserve its airtight status.

 Temple of Nefertari in Abu Simbel

-The Temple of Nefertari is the smaller of two temples built by Ramesses II in Abu Simbel.
-Built in honor of Nefertari and Goddess Hathor.
-This temple is the second of its kind in Egyptian history which was dedicated to a queen.
-The temple has several statues, images, inscriptions, and hieroglyphics showing Ramesses II’s heroic acts and Nefertari paying homage to the gods.
+The Temple of Nefertari is the smaller of two temples built by Ramesses II in Abu Simbel and dedicated to Nefertari and the goddess Hathor.
+It is only the second temple in Egyptian history dedicated to a queen.
+The temple has several statues, images, inscriptions, and hieroglyphics depicting Ramesses II's heroic acts and Nefertari paying homage to the gods.